-If you experience several of these, or it affects a loved one, it would be wise to read on.…
+If you feel several of these, or it affects a loved one, it would be wise to read on…

 Etiology of exhaustion

-The nervous system keeps the body on high alert by raising the levels of stress hormones in people who perceive that they are not really in control of things that are essential to them.
-Hormones work throughout the body.
-As long as they don't regain control of the situation or let go, the hormones will affect her body.
-Difficult sleep, weakened immune system, tight muscles, altered blood pressure, affected digestive system, problems with concentration and memory, mood swings, chronic fatigue.
+The nervous system keeps the body on alert by increasing levels of stress hormones in individuals who perceive that they do not really have control over certain things that seem essential to them.
+Hormones affect the whole body.
+As long as they don't regain control of the situation or let go, the hormones will affect his body.
+Difficulty sleeping, weakened immune system, tense muscles, altered blood pressure, affected digestive system, concentration and memory problems, mood swings, chronic fatigue.

-The number one step in getting over it is, on the one hand, to become aware of it.
+Step number 1 to recover from it is, on the one hand, to become aware of it.
 Sometimes you have to move away from the tree to better visualize the forest.

-Exhaustion can easily lead to depression or even major depression.
+Exhaustion can easily lead to depression, or even major depression.
 Getting started is crucial.
-And recovering adequately from exhaustion requires a review of lifestyle.
+And recovering adequately from exhaustion requires a review of lifestyle habits.

-Recognizing the symptoms that surround it offers a better perspective of the real needs.⠀⠀
+Recognizing the symptoms surrounding it provides a better perspective of the real needs.⠀⠀

-- Food (managing blood sugar and nutrient abundance): Often, we think we are eating well.
+- Feed (blood sugar management and nutrient abundance): Often we think we are eating well.
 And when we ask a professional to evaluate our diet, we realize that the amount of carbohydrates consumed is far too high for our needs, and low in nutrients.
-The body needs the right nutrients to function.
-Eating a balanced diet (that is, with lots of vegetables, and good protein) will give the body the energy it needs to function well without getting too tired.⠀⠀⠀
+The body needs good nutrients to function.
+A balanced diet (i.e. with plenty of vegetables and quality protein) will give the body the energy it needs to function well without being too tired.⠀⠀⠀

 - Physical activity (too little or too intense): Everything is still in balance.
 Too little physical activity = the body needs it to stay healthy, and to help the production of hormones like dopamine and endorphins!
 (See article:Fight depression, anxiety and stress through sport?)
-And too much training = the body cannot recover (See article:Performers and recoveryon).
-It is important to give it breaks.
+And too much training = the body fails to recover (See article:Performers and recoveryon).
+It is important to give him breaks.

-- Social life (crucial to mental health): Yes, social life is crucial for mental health.
-A bit on a hiatus since the start of the pandemic, one day we will return to this much desired social life.
+- Social life (crucial to mental health): Yes, social life is crucial to mental health.
+A bit on hold since the start of the pandemic, we will one day return to this much-desired social life.

-- Mindset (positivism, practice of letting go, self-esteem) It is important to work on your positivism and on your self-esteem, to let go 𝐌𝐄𝐍𝐓𝐀𝐋𝐄𝐌𝐄𝐍𝐓, to 𝐂𝐄𝐒𝐒𝐄𝐑 be in the performance and start 𝐑𝐄𝐂𝐔𝐏𝐄𝐑𝐄𝐑.
+- mind set (positivism, practice of letting go, self -esteem) It is important to work on your positivism and your self -esteem, to let go of 𝐌𝐄𝐍𝐓𝐀𝐋𝐄𝐌𝐄𝐍𝐓, to be in performance and to start 𝐑𝐄𝐂𝐔𝐏𝐄𝐑𝐄𝐑.
 Promote relaxation through walking, hot baths, reading, meditation.n.

-- 𝐒𝐓𝐑𝐄𝐒𝐒 (By far the most important, stress management is crucial to health) Bad stress damages physical and mental health.
-Try to minimize stressors, or how we perceive them, and make sure you have the right tools to deal with stress.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+- 𝐒𝐓𝐑𝐄𝐒𝐒 (By far the most important, stress management is crucial to health) Bad stress wears down physical and mental health.
+Try to minimize stressors, or our way of perceiving them, and make sure you have the right tools to manage your stress.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-🌟 Slowing down, taking time for yourself, accepting to say NO and taking vacations every 6 months reduce the risk of burnout.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+🌟 Slowing down, taking time for yourself, agreeing to say NO and taking vacations every 6 months reduce the risk of exhaustion.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-To help you, do not hesitate to use health professionals:⠀
+To help you, do not hesitate to call on health professionals:⠀

 - Doctor if you are no longer able to carry out your daily tasks

-- Naturopath to optimize lifestyle habits and ensure an adequate supply of nutrients
+- Naturopath to optimize lifestyle habits and ensure adequate nutrient intake

 - Osteopath to relieve tension and relax the nervous system